Havocados/webshop/readme.md

 # jQuery: a shopping cart with sessionStorage

+I stole this from some guy on github /shrug

-I've built this shopping cart after completing a web project where I had to completely rewrite an e-commerce cart.
+(I've built this shopping cart after completing a web project where I had to completely rewrite an e-commerce cart.
 This project also includes PayPal payments.

 This is a proof-of-concept and is not intended to replace any existing server-side techniques.